digital-craftsman-de/cqs-routing/README.md

 - **[Request validator](./docs/request-validator.md)**
 *Validates request on an application level.*
 - **[Request decoder](./docs/request-decoder.md)**
-*Parses the request and transforms it into an array structure.*
+*Decodes the request and transforms it into request data as an array structure.*
 - **[Request data transformer](./docs/request-data-transformer.md)**
-*Transforms the previously generated array structure.*
+*Transforms the previously generated request data.*
 - **[DTO constructor](./docs/dto-constructor.md)**
-*Generates a command or query from the array structure.*
+*Generates a command or query from the request data.*
 - **[DTO validator](./docs/dto-validator.md)**
 *Validates the created command or query.*
 - **[Handler](./docs/handler.md)**